LLNL/camp/docs/sphinx/dev_guide/index.rst

 Camp Developer Guide
 ####################

-The camp developer guide is here to help new Camp developers develop for camp.
+The Camp developer guide is here to help new Camp developers develop for Camp.

 Contributing to Camp
 ====================